Helpful Travel Tips

 Whether you're going to the beach or the mountains, we want you to enjoy your trip safely.
 Here are some tips to keep in mind before, and while, you travel.

 Bring your hat, sunscreen and flip-flops.
-Even on overcast days the sun can make you red as a steamed crab, and the walk from the car to the water can feel like you’re crossing on hot coals without proper footwear.
+Even on overcast days the sun can make you red as a steamed crab, and the walk from the car to the water without proper footwear can feel like you’re crossing on hot coals.

 Ticks love tall grass and woods, so if you are going out hiking, wear a hat, tuck your pants into your socks to protect your exposed ankles, and spray a mixture of water and tea tree oil on your cuffs to drive off pests.

 The wild horses of Assateague Island may look cuddly, but they're still wild animals.
-Watch them from a safe distance and don't try to feed them (horse bites aren't nice).
+Watch them from a safe distance and don't try to feed them.

-That isn't a ransom demand, just a tip to prepare you before you stop at roadside produce stands.
+Just a tip to prepare you before you stop at any of the many roadside produce stands.
 You'll pass a lot of great places for farm-fresh fruits and vegetables, but many small stands don't take credit cards, so bring a few bucks to drop into the honor box.

 If you don't stop for steamed blue crabs, you haven't really been to Maryland.
 Locals devour them by the dozen, and will be happy to school you in the complex disassembly of the delicious crustaceans.